 Well, a fair amount as it turns out!
 The rear derailleur is motor driven, not cable actuated, and this results in near-silent gear changing.
 The drivetrain is also 'smart', self-adjusting the chain as you ride to allow for the smoothest of rides.
 The remote shifter allows gear changes to take place wirelessly, and the app even allows the rider to customise which part of the shifter they touch to affect the gear change.
 It's also waterproof, so whatever the weather, winter or summer, the AXS can take the strain.
 Plus, with all the cables kept to bare minimum, the handlebar setup is refreshingly clean, simple and uber user-friendly.

 SRAM have partnered with the RockShox Reverb to create arguably the simplest and smoothest dropper post system on the market.
-With the wireless technology, the drop and rise is actuated at even the lightest touch of the button, with no fiddly wires worry about during installation/maintenance.
+With the wireless technology, the drop and rise is actuated at even the lightest touch of the button, with no fiddly wires to worry about during installation/maintenance.

 The AXS is also tough as nails too, incorporating an impact protection system that disengages the Overload Clutch when hit.
 It then returns back into position and shifts back into gear.
 This, combined with a derailleur cage that offers 10mm more ground clearance, means the drivetrain is even more protected from damaging lumps and bumps on the trail.